MLT-solutions/Playlist-Wiper/README.md

 ☕ Support
 If this tool saved your wrist from carpal tunnel, consider [buying me a coffee]!

-## **DISCLAIMER: USE AT YOUR OWN RISK.**
+## **⚖️ Legal Disclaimer**

+1\.
+Not Affiliated with YouTube/Google
+Playlist Wiper is an independent, open-source project.
+It is not affiliated with, endorsed by, sponsored by, or associated with YouTube, Google LLC, or any of their affiliates.
+The names "YouTube," "YouTube Watch Later," and related marks are trademarks of Google LLC.
+They are used in this repository solely for descriptive purposes to demonstrate the software's compatibility and use cases (Nominative Fair Use).

+2\.
+Use at Your Own Risk
-Playlist Wiper is an automation tool provided "as-is" without warranty of any kind.
+This software is provided "as is" without warranty of any kind.
+Automation tools interact with third-party websites in ways that may change over time.
 By using this software, you acknowledge that:

-1.  **You are responsible for your clicks:** The software repeats clicks exactly where you tell it to.
-If your window moves, or the website layout changes, the software may click the wrong item (e.g., "Delete Account" instead of "Delete Video").
+* **You are responsible for your clicks:** The software repeats clicks exactly where you tell it to (screen coordinates).
+If your window moves, scrolls unexpectedly, or the website layout changes, the software may click the wrong item (e.g., clicking "Delete Account" instead of "Delete Video").
-2.  **Website Terms of Service:** Automating actions on certain websites may violate their Terms of Service.
-The developer is not responsible for any account bans or restrictions resulting from the misuse of this tool.
+* **Website Terms of Service:** Automating actions on certain websites may violate their Terms of Service.
+The developer (MLT-solutions) is not responsible for any account bans, restrictions, or data loss resulting from the misuse of this tool.
-3.  **Always Test First:** We strongly recommend running a test loop of "1 Repeat" before automating large batches.
+* **Verification:** We strongly recommend running a test loop of **1 Repeat** before automating large batches to ensure the clicks are landing correctly.

-This project is an independent tool created for educational and productivity purposes.
-It is not affiliated with, endorsed by, or connected to YouTube, Google, or any other platform mentioned.
-The term "YouTube" is used solely for descriptive purposes to demonstrate utility.